JordynBla/BIOL3070-Blauer/Warm-up-mosquitoes-Jordyn-Blauer--THIS-ONE-FOR-HARDDEADLINE-.md

-In conclusion, the findings from the data conclude that House finches are the most likely species to be infected with WNV due to the data showing that House finches had highest rates of WNV and highest rates of mosquitoes taking blood meals from them and they pose a higher risk of passing on infection due to the House finches having one of the longest rates of detectable viremia, an they are the most likely species to be infected.
+In conclusion, the findings from the data conclude that House finches are the most likely species to be infected with WNV due to the data showing that House finches had highest rates of WNV and highest rates of mosquitoes taking blood meals from them.
+It was also shown that they pose a higher risk of passing on infection due to the House finches having one of the longest rates of detectable viremia, an they are the most likely species to be infected.

 # REFERENCES